geobtaa/metadata/workflow.md

 - Select All and then select the text "Select all results that match this search"
 - Click the State button.
 From the dropdown, select Published.
 - On the _Bulk Action__ page, click the button **Run Bulk Action**
+- It will take 3-5 minutes for the items to publish in the BTAA Geoportal.
+Review 3-5 of the published records and test all the links.

 4. Convert records from 'Draft' to 'Published'